Fried plantain: In Africa

 Alloco, as it is called in Côte d'Ivoire and Burkina Faso, is called dodo (Yoruba) in Nigeria, missolè in Cameroon, kɔkɔɔ a y’akyi (Twi) in Ghana and makemba in the Democratic Republic of Congo.
 The name alloco (sometimes seen as aloko) comes from the Baoulé, an ethnic group found in the Eastern Ivory Coast.
-It is derived from the word loko, which signified if a plantain was ripe.
+It is derived from the word loko, which signifies if a plantain was ripe.
 It is a popular West African snack made from fried plantain.
 It is often served with chili pepper and onions.
 In West Africa, it often serves as a side or can be consumed by itself.

 Gizdodo is a side dish in Nigeria containing fried plantain and grilled gizzard.

 Alloco is widely considered as fast-food and is sold on the streets of Côte d'Ivoire.
 An area with many grilled meat and alloco food vendors in the Cocody neighborhood is named Allocodrome, after this dish.